 Multiple system atrophy (MSA) is an adult-onset progressive neurodegenerative disorder that manifests clinically with autonomic failure, parkinsonism, and ataxia in any combination.

-Currently, the second consensus criteria for an MSA diagnosis is used.
-However, it faces important problems such as poor diagnostic sensitivity and less than optimal specificity, especially at the early disease stages.
+Currently, the latest consensus criteria for diagnosis, the third one for MSA, is being used.
+However, it still faces some challenges, such as diagnostic sensitivity, which is less than optimal, especially at the early disease stages.

 Below you can see a list of possible symptoms sometimes associated with a diagnosis of multiple system atrophy, which should be kept in mind by the physician.
 These symptoms could be a result of different disorders.
 Therefore, it takes an astute physician to draw out the correct diagnosis.